Tony Christopher, Baron Christopher: Early life

+Anthony Martin Grosvenor Christopher was born in Leckhampton, Gloucestershire, on 25 April 1925, the son of George and Helen Christopher.
+He had a sister, Patricia.
+In 1931, the family moved to Cheltenham, where Christopher attended Naunton Park Primary School and Cheltenham Grammar School from 1931 to 1941.
+He also studied at Westminster College of Commerce.

-The son of George and Helen Christopher, he was educated at Cheltenham Grammar School and at the Westminster College of Commerce.
-Between 1941 and 1944, Christopher worked first as articled pupil then as agricultural valuers in Gloucester.
-From 1944 to 1948, he served in the Royal Air Force and from 1948 to 1957, he worked for the Inland Revenue, leaving to work full-time for the Inland Revenue Staff Federation.
+Between 1941 and 1944, Christopher worked as an articled pupil and agricultural valuer in Gloucester.
+From 1944 to 1948, he served in the Royal Air Force, having enlisted during the latter stages of the Second World War.
+During the war, his neighbour's house was bombed by the Luftwaffe.

+In the early 1950s, Christopher moved to Croydon in South London, before then moving to Kensington in West London.
+In 1948, he started a career at the Inland Revenue, where he would work his way up before departing in 1957 to work full-time for the Inland Revenue Staff Federation.

 Trade union career

 Between 1976 and 1988, Christopher was general secretary of the Inland Revenue Staff Federation.
 Since 1981, he is director of the TU Fund Managers Ltd and since 1983 its chairman.
 Also since 1983, he is elected auditor of the International Confederation of Free Trade Unions and since 1988, he worked as Industrial and Public Affairs Consultant.

 Christopher worked for NACRO from 1956 to 1998, from 1956 as member of council and from 1973 as chairman.
 He was member of the TUC General Council from 1976 to 1989 and its chairman in 1988 and 1989.
 For the Civil Service Building Society, he was director between 1958 and 1987, as well as chairman between 1978 and 1987.
 He was member of the Inner London Probation and After-care Committee from 1966 to 1979, of the Tax Reform Committee from 1974 to 1980 and of the Royal Commission on Distribution of Income and Wealth in 1978 and 1979.
 Christopher was also member of the Independent Broadcasting Authority from 1978 to 1983, of the council of the Institute of Manpower Studies from 1984 to 1989 and of the Economic and Social Research Council from 1985 to 1988.
 Between 1983 and 1986, he was chairman of the Tyre Industry Economic Development Council and between 1985 and 1990 vice-president of the Building Societies Association.
 In 1987 and 1988, he was director of the Birmingham Midshires Building Society.
 Christopher was further member of the General Medical Council (GMC) from 1989 to 1994, of the Audit Commission from 1989 to 1995 and of the Broadcasting Complaints Commission from 1989 to 1997.

 Christopher was trustee of the Commonwealth Trades Union Council Charitable Trust from 1985 to 1989 and of the Save The Children Fund from 1985 to 1990.
 For the Institute for Public Policy Research, he was trustee from 1989 to 1994 and treasurer from 1990 to 1994.
 Since 1981, Christopher is also trustee of the Trades Union Unit Trust Charitable Trust and since 1998 of the Douglas Houghton Memorial Fund.